 My oldest son actually started a weird throat-clearing/little cough thing soon after we moved into the house, the kind of thing that happens quietly every ten minutes that moms worry about, and it lasted pretty much until the school year ended.
 I never figured out what the cause was but always wondered if the school had something to do with it.

-He was the next to get a better mattress, a twin Naturepedic brand (found here on Amazon) that wasn’t cheap, but I was done compromising on safety and health in our sleep.
+He was the next to get a better mattress, a twin Naturepedic brand that wasn’t cheap, but I was done compromising on safety and health in our sleep.
 Who knows if it was related, but that cough never came back.

 Our daughter slept on that darn hand-me-down crib mattress in the toddler bed until Gabriel was born this fall, when it was passed to 3-year-old Jonathan.
 We knew we needed to buy her a new mattress, and she was going to have the double bed that would be given to overnight visitors, so it was the biggest investment yet.

-I’d been researching mattresses for three years and had a massive file on my computer with my findings so far, including a somewhat local company that could make them without flame retardants with a doctor’s note.
+I’d been researching mattresses for three years and had a massive 20-page document on my computer with my findings, including a somewhat local company that could make them without flame retardants with a doctor’s note.
 With a new baby coming any day, a new family doctor, and the fact that I’m terrible at making decisions, we realized we wouldn’t be able to turn around on that issue before Gabe was born, so we set her up on the old twin mattress on the floor and called it good temporarily.